 - Start with a section and cross the left ribbon with the first ribbon of the section to the left, and the right ribbon with the first ribbon in the right section.

 - Criss cross the ribbons with their new mates and continue until the row is finished.
-Again, all the ribbons should be matched up on this row and there should not be any left over ribbons not criss crossed on any row.
+Again, all the ribbons should be matched up on this row and there should not be any leftover ribbons that are not criss-crossed on any row.

-- Once you have completed the second row, continue on to the next row until you make it to the bottom of the tree.
-The sections of each row should cross in between the sections of the previous row creating a webbed pattern.
+- Once you have completed the second row, continue on to the next until you make it to the bottom of the tree.
+The sections of each row should cross in between the sections of the previous row, creating a webbed pattern.

 - You can either cut the excess ribbon off and tuck the end into the tree or make a final criss cross between the sections, cut off the ends and tuck it neatly along the bottom branches to create a solid ring around the bottom of the tree.
 Work with the ends until you have it the way you like it.

-- Once you have finished criss crossing the ribbon on your Christmas tree, go back and adjust the sections, rows, and individual ribbons so that they are evenly lined up, the ribbons are nice and straight and your tree has an overall nice and neat appearance.
+- Once you have finished criss-crossing the ribbon on your Christmas tree, go back and adjust the sections, rows, and individual ribbons so that they are evenly lined up with ribbons nice and straight so that your tree has an overall nice and neat appearance.